sefinek24/free-cleverbot/README.md

     </p>
 </div>

-This module allows developers to interact with Cleverbot's [API](https://en.wikipedia.org/wiki/API) without the need for an official API key, making it a convenient and cost-effective solution for incorporating Cleverbot's chatbot capabilities into your projects.
+This module enables developers to interact with the Cleverbot [API](https://en.wikipedia.org/wiki/API) without requiring an official API key, offering a convenient and cost-effective solution for integrating Cleverbot chatbot capabilities into your projects.

 ## 🔒 Security
-This module randomly selects a [User Agent](https://en.wikipedia.org/wiki/User_agent) from an [array](https://github.com/sefinek24/free-cleverbot/blob/d17c9e8b5ec594bd26b3faa497897ad2e706b47c/scripts/useragent.js#L2) and utilizes it to send requests to the `cleverbot.com` server.
-Upon restarting the application, a different user agent will be selected at random.
+The module selects a [User Agent](https://en.wikipedia.org/wiki/User_agent) randomly from an [array](https://github.com/sefinek24/free-cleverbot/blob/d17c9e8b5ec594bd26b3faa497897ad2e706b47c/scripts/useragent.js#L2) and uses it to send requests to `cleverbot.com`.
+Each restart of the application results in the selection of a different user agent at random.

 ## ⚠️ Warning
-**Using this module may result in a permanent [IP](https://en.wikipedia.org/wiki/IP_address) ban on [cleverbot.com](https://www.cleverbot.com), although this is unlikely.**
+**Using this module could potentially lead to a permanent [IP](https://en.wikipedia.org/wiki/IP_address) ban on [cleverbot.com](https://www.cleverbot.com), although this is unlikely.**

-While this module provides access to Cleverbot's API for free, it's essential to use it responsibly and be aware of the potential consequences.
-Cleverbot.com may take action against IP addresses that abuse their service.
-Therefore, it's crucial to exercise caution and consider the following guidelines when using this module:
+This module provides free access to Cleverbot's API, but it is crucial to use it responsibly, keeping in mind that Cleverbot.com may act against IP addresses that misuse their service.
+Therefore, consider the following guidelines:

-- **Use Responsibly**: Avoid making an excessive number of requests to Cleverbot in a short period.
-Respect their terms of service.
+- **Use Responsibly**: Avoid excessive requests to Cleverbot in a short period.
+Adhere to their terms of service.

-- **Testing and Development**: This module is ideal for testing and development purposes.
-Avoid using it for high-traffic or production applications, as it may lead to IP bans.
+- **Testing and Development**: Ideal for testing and development purposes.
+Not recommended for high-traffic or production applications to prevent IP bans.

-- **Use Your Own Risk**: By using this module, you assume the responsibility for any potential consequences, including IP bans or other actions taken by Cleverbot.com.
+- **Use at Your Own Risk**: Users assume responsibility for any potential consequences, including IP bans or other actions by Cleverbot.com.

-- **Consider an Official API Key**: If you plan to use Cleverbot's services extensively and commercially, consider obtaining an official API key from Cleverbot to ensure reliable and uninterrupted access.
+- **Consider Official API Key**: For extensive and commercial use, consider obtaining an official API key from Cleverbot for reliable and uninterrupted access.

-We encourage responsible usage of this module and respect for Cleverbot's service.
+We advocate for responsible usage of this module and respect for Cleverbot's service.

 ## 📥 Installation
-To install this module, you can use npm or yarn:
+Install this module using npm or yarn:

 ```bash
 npm install free-cleverbot